gabor-kovacs/the-kanji-map/README.md

 The Kanji Map uses the Ideographic Description Sequence found in the [CHISE project](http://www.chise.org/ids/index.html).
 The CHISE-IDS database is published under the GNU General

 <p>
-  Non-standard/unicode kanji are displayed as images and imported from{' '}
+  Non-standard/unicode kanji are displayed as images and imported from
   <a href="https://glyphwiki.org/" target="_blank" rel="noreferrer">
     GlyphWiki
   </a>